A final rule on 27 CFR Part 555 was issued by the Department of Justice on Monday, April 1.

 Each year, the Scholarship Committee reviews and scores applications from students in a wide range of disciplines and makes awards ranging from $1,500 USD to a potential top award of $7,500 USD made to an exceptionally qualified student.
 The scholarship acceptance period will run from Feb.
 11 to May 3, 2019.

-To be eligible for scholarship funding, students must be, or plan to be, pursuing a technical, undergraduate, master’s or doctorate degree in fields of study related to the commercial explosives industries.
-Students will be assessed on their academic and professional achievements, their goals related to the industry, personal challenges narrative and statement of financial need.
-The deadline to apply is May 4, 2018.
+To be eligible for a scholarship, students must be, or plan to be, pursuing a technical, undergraduate, master’s or doctorate degree in fields of study related to the commercial explosives industries.
+Students will be evaluated on their academic and professional achievements, their goals related to the industry, a personal challenges narrative and a statement of financial need.
+The deadline to apply is May 3, 2019.